 Hiya vitamins look and taste like SweeTarts and have 0g of sugar per serving.
 I usually leave my opinion to later in the article, but I’m not going to leave you hanging: we love Hiya.

 We’ve tried other vitamin brands, and Hiya stands out from the pack as a fantastic multivitamin for toddlers.
-It’s the one we’ve continued to order over and over again.
-Plus, you can get 50% off your first order!
+It’s the one we’ve continued to use over and over again.
+Plus, you can get 50% off your first order (not sponsored!!).

 What Makes Hiya Different From Other Kids’ Multivitamins